coreos/fedora-coreos-tracker/Design.md

 - OCI: OSTree commits are packaged up in OCI container images and delivered via a container registry.

+For bootable-container delivery, we should prefer zstd-compressed container images once the build/export tooling supports it.
+That direction matches the goal of reducing transfer size and may also improve update application speed, but it should be backed by benchmark data before becoming the default.

 Currently the plan in Fedora CoreOS is to deliver content via a plain OSTree Repo and augment our strategy with either rojig or OCI if it proves useful or necessary.